-It is the responsibility of the user to ensure that RSA Security Analytics v10.4 meet their requirements.
-It is recommended that a potential user of RSA Security Analytics v10.4 refer to the Security Target (Ref [6]) and this Certification Report prior to deciding whether to purchase the product.
+It is the responsibility of the user to ensure that RSA Security Analytics v10.6.1 meets their requirements.
+It is recommended that a potential user of RSA Security Analytics v10.6.1 refer to the Security Target (Ref [6]) and this Certification Report prior to deciding whether to purchase the product.